bhakti-kantariya/analysis-of-algorithms-project/README.md

 Implemented the variations of buying and selling stock problem using Dynamic Programming and Greedy programming.

-Following are the list of variations and their descriptions:
+Following are the problem variations and their solution approaches:

 **Problem1**: Given a matrix A of mxn integers (non-negative) representing the predicted prices of m stocks for n days,  nd a single transaction (buy and sell) that gives maximum profit.